labermt/CST136SRS01/README.md

 Devise a strategy for dealing with changing bounds when the value is outside the bounds.

-Use noexcept (and const) when and where applicable.
+Don't forget to use noexcept and const when and where applicable.

 Describe the reason(s) for your default ctor technique.